PWNAGERobotics/ScoutingPASS/README.md

 * Drag and Drop configuration editing (Avoid JSON editing)
 * Better Google Sheets integration/instructions
 * Improve look and feel
-* Create videos to illustrate how to setup, configure, and use the application
+* Create videos to illustrate how to set up, configure, and use the application
 * Better error messages
 * Pre-parse JSON for validity to avoid cryptic errors when parsing
 * Incorporate [Statbotics.io](http://statbotics.io/) data